 3.2.2 Mortality, Recovery, and Management

 Changing disturbance regimes, including drought, fires, storms, and land-use change, are reshaping tropical forests.
-We know that tropical regions respond differently to similar disturbance events.
+Tropical regions differ in their responses enly to similar disturbance events.
 For example, measurements from the Orbiting Carbon Observatory-2 (OCO-2) satellite indicate that while the South American, African, and Asian tropics all exhibited net carbon emissions following the 2015 El Niño event, each region responded differently to the impacts of the El Niño and via different mechanisms (Liu et al. 2017).
-These differences largely determine variation in forest resilience to both human action and climate change.
+Such differences are associated with variation in forest resilience to both human action and climate change.
 However, the mechanisms underlying differences in forest vulnerability to shifting disturbance regimes remain elusive.
 Advancing understanding of distinct ecosystem responses to dynamics requires integrated data on tree mortality, carbon- and water-use efficiency, and post-disturbance recovery rates spanning disturbance regimes, patterns of functional composition, and land-use.

-Large-scale quantification of the drivers of tree mortality, as well as attribution to increased tree mortality, across different continents remain unknown.
-Storm caused tree mortality patterns are rarely quantified and storm disturbance data from African tropical forests are nearly non-existent.
+Fundamentally, we lack large-scale quantification of the drivers of tree mortality, as well as attribution to increased tree mortality, across different continents.
 Although we know what can kill trees, we know surprisingly little about what actually kills trees.
-For example, although large-scale blowdowns are relatively well-studied (Negrón‐Juárez et al. 2010, Feng et al. 2023), small-scale storm events (<0.1 ha) that represent nearly all of storm-caused disturbance (Espírito-Santo et al. 2014, Negrón-Juárez et al. 2018) are too small to be reliably detected with contemporary satellite methods (Cushman et al. 2021) and cannot be reliably attributed using traditional forest plot methods because of their long census intervals.
-Moreover, these disturbances are highly aggregated in space and time (Negrón‐Juárez et al. 2010, Araujo et al. 2021, Gora et al. 2021), meaning that hundreds or thousands of hectares of study are needed to precisely quantify temporal trends in storm-caused disturbance at even a single site (McMahon et al. 2019).
+For example, we knw little about small-scale storm events (<0.1 ha) that represent nearly all of storm-caused disturbance (Espírito-Santo et al. 2014, Negrón-Juárez et al. 2018) because they are too small to be reliably detected with contemporary satellite methods (Cushman et al. 2021) and cannot be reliably attributed using traditional forest plot methods because of their long census intervals.
 Corresponding with the lack of data on patterns of storm-caused mortality, data describing the mechanisms underlying tree vulnerability to storm-associated winds and lightning are also limited (Gora et al. 2017, 2020b, Jackson et al. 2019, 2021a, 2021b, Feng et al. 2023).
-There is tremendous potential to advance understanding of storm-caused and other disturbance dynamics by integrating high-resolution, high-frequency, and large-scale quantification

-Specifically, the relative contributions of natural agents of disturbance to trends in biomass turnover or tree death remains poorly understood (McDowell et al. 2018, Gora and Esquivel-Muelbert 2021), particularly with respect to how these vary over space and time.
+Overall, the relative contributions of natural agents of disturbance to trends in biomass turnover or tree death remains poorly understood (McDowell et al. 2018, Gora and Esquivel-Muelbert 2021), particularly with respect to how these vary over space and time.
 This substantial knowledge gap hinders our ability to explain divergent trends of tree mortality across tropical continents (Hubau et al. 2020, Bennett et al. 2021), or the long-term consequences.
 Because most natural disturbance events are small in scale (Espírito-Santo et al. 2014), addressing this knowledge gap requires agent-attributed and high-resolution, high-frequency data on tree mortality at scale (>10km), including the relative role of carbon-use efficiency and water-use efficiency in mortality associated with drought and extreme heat events.
-To understand how these trends vary over space and time, these measurements need to be continued for several years and replicated across several sites.
+To understand how these trends vary over space and time, these measurements need to be continued for several years and replicated across multiple sites.

 PANGEA addresses these knowledge gaps by asking: